Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage

 \section{Simulation results}

 To study the influence of the magnetization on grain shrinkage, three configurations are considered: a simulation without magnetization, $\aalpha =0$, (M0), corresponding to \cite{Yamanaka2017,Salvalaglio2018}, and two settings with magnetization, one that hinders grain shrinkage (M1) and one that enhances grain shrinkage (M2).
-We consider a coupling strength, $\aalpha = -0.1$, and only vary the direction of magnetization, \mm, which is chosen according to the magnetic anisotropy to enhance or hinder grain boundary motion.
+We consider a coupling strength, $\aalpha = 0.1$, and only vary the direction of magnetization, \mm, which is chosen according to the magnetic anisotropy to enhance or hinder grain boundary motion.

-For $\mm$ parallel to $\hkl[111]$, the energy in the matrix would by larger than in the grain.
-This results from rotation of the grain by $\arot$ and the considered set up.
-This energy difference would allow to consider the effect of the anisotropy induced by the magnetization.
+For $\mm$ parallel to $\hkl[111]$, the energy in the matrix would be larger than in the grain.
+This results from the grain rotation by $\arot$ about \hkl[100] of the matrix crystal.
+The specific setup can be seen in Figure~\ref{fig::APFCsetUp}.
+This energy difference would allow us to consider the effect of the anisotropy induced by the magnetization.
 However, as the differences in the magnetic anisotropy for this configuration are relatively low (see also Figure~\ref{fig::setUpMag}), we consider a different orientation for \mm.
 We rotate \mm about the \hkl[100] direction by $\beta={\pi}/{8}+{\arot}$ for (M1) and $\beta=-{\pi}/8-{\arot}/{2}$ for (M2), respectively.
-For positive $\beta$ (M1) the bulk energy in the grain is lower than in the matrix.
-Thus, $\Delta f$ in eq. \eqref{eq:mcf} becomes positive which reduces the velocity of the grain boundary.
+For positive $\beta$ (M1), the bulk energy in the grain is lower than in the matrix.
+Thus, $\Delta f$ in eq.~\eqref{eq:mcf} becomes positive, which reduces the velocity of the grain boundary.
 Rotation of \mm in the other direction (M2) leads to lower bulk energy in the matrix than in the grain.
-Thus, $\Delta f$ becomes negative, which provides an additional driving force in direction of grain shrinkage and thus enhances grain shrinkage.
+Thus, $\Delta f$ becomes negative, which provides an additional driving force in the direction of grain shrinkage and thus enhances grain shrinkage.